 In these, the holodeck is used as a realm where characters appear in interactive scenarios for recreation, or where it is used for training purposes, to several stories where crew become trapped in simulacra.
 A number of holodeck stories place the characters inside pastiches of film noir, Sherlock Holmes, Westerns or spy films.

 Some of the more fascinating holodeck stories dealt with holographic characters that gain an awareness of their own identity – in particular the character of The Doctor, an emergency medical hologram who became a regular in Star Trek: Voyager.
 There was even the Deep Space Nine episode Shadowplay (1994) where we encountered an entire town who do not realise they are holograms.

+Another popular hologram is the ongoing character of Rimmer (Chris Barrie) in the tv series Red Dwarf (1988- ).
 The hologram is also used in the film Marjorie Prime (2017) set in a future where people create simulations of departed loved ones to keep them company.
 Sophisticated interactive hologram characters appear in Blade Runner 2049 (2017) and the tv series Altered Carbon, which features a hologram hotel and A.I. simulation of Edgar Allan Poe.

 - World on a Wire (1973)

 - Star Trek: The Next Generation (tv series, 1987-94)